jasonbrackman/advent_of_code_2018/README.md

 ```
 Added Python code

-Day 15 is broken -- generated a visual to help debug:
+Day 15 visual to help debug (didn't help at the time, but kept it):

 ![](python/images/day_15.gif)